hamzajaved780/neuroquant/Readme.md

 >~~~~
 >pip install -r requirements.txt
 >~~~~
-To execute code on the remote Loihi Superhost please configure your machine using following [instruction](https://www.nengo.ai/nengo-loihi/installation.html).
+To execute code on the remote Loihi Superhost please configure your machine using the following [instruction](https://www.nengo.ai/nengo-loihi/installation.html).
 After a succesfull installation run the code on Superhost by adding SLURM=1 to the command:

 `SLURM=1 python Neuromorphic_TQP.py`